 Pros and Cons of Flotsam Jetsam

-- Unnecessary impact on the oceanic eco-system.
-Plastic, an example of flotsam has been responsible for many oceanic disturbances
+Flotsam and jetsam have a harmful impact on the oceanic eco-system.
+Plastic, an example of flotsam, has been responsible for many oceanic disturbances.

 Considering the often repeated statement of the precariousness of the marine ecology, it is very important that people across the world are made to acknowledge the difference between these two aspects and their relevance in the present marine conditions.